US Anti-Doping Agency strips Armstrong of titles for cheating

 "If he can't show up at certain events, how do you use him?"

-With the possibility each of his seven Tour de France crowns could go to other riders, Armstrong maintained that no matter what the USADA had ruled, those he competed with would always know he was the true winner.
+With the possibility that each of his seven Tour de France crowns could go to other riders, Armstrong maintained that no matter what the USADA has ruled, those he competed with and against will always know he was the true winner.

-Spain's Fernando Escartin, who will rise to second from third in the 1999 Tour de France after the USADA's decision, said the American would always be the champion.
+Spain's Fernando Escartin, who will rise from third to second in the 1999 Tour de France following the USADA's decision, said the American would always be the champion.

 "It's 13 years now since this all happened.
 It seems completely illogical and unreal.
 I don't want to even think about it."

-(Additional reporting by Ian Ransom in Melbourne, Brian Homewood in Berne, Catherine Bremer in Paris, Martinne Geller in New York, Mark Lamport-Stokes in Los Angeles and Steve Ginsburg in Washington; Editing by Philip Barbara and Peter Cooney)
+(Additional reporting by Ian Ransom in Melbourne, Brian Homewood in Berne, Catherine Bremer in Paris, Steve Keating in Toronto and Steve Ginsburg in Washington; editing by Philip Barbara)